Cloud runners for Automated tests

 Note: Changes made in the Git repository are reflected in Execution only when the synchronization occurs.

-6. After you create a cloud runner you can open it later for editing.
+6. You can open a cloud runner later for editing.
 In the Edit Cloud Runner window, click Sync now to synchronize the cloud repository at any time.

 Next steps: